 - Any employer operating or doing business in the County must post the Montgomery County Minimum Wage Poster in the workplace.

 - Pay records must be kept for 3 years on or about the place of work.

 - An employer who employs a tipped employee in the County must submit a quarterly wage report within 30 days after the end of each quarter certifying that each tipped employee was paid the minimum wage required by the County Minimum Wage and Overtime Law.

 Montgomery County Minimum Wage and Overtime Law Poster is available in English and Spanish.

 Enforcement of the Minimum Wage and Overtime Law

 - Employers must not obstruct or prevent enforcement or compliance with the Montgomery County Minimum Wage and Overtime Law, or retaliate against any person for lawfully opposing any violation of the Ordinance.

-- Violation of the law may be investigated and enforced by the Montgomery County Office of Human Rights and/or the Maryland Department of Labor, Licensing, and Regulation.
+- Violation of the law may be investigated and enforced by the Montgomery County Office of Human Rights and/or the Maryland Department of Labor.